leighmacdonald/gbans/docs/INSTALL.md

 This configuration will restart gbans unless explicitly stopped, and names the container for easy log access/stopping.

+Note that docker defaults to 64MB shm which eventually becomes problematic once data exceeds the limits.
+If queries suddenly start to not return results, you probably need to increase this.

+You can add `shm_size: 512m` to the docker compose file for postgres, or `--shm-size=512m` if running docker command directly.

 ## Configuration

 ### Server